 However, from time to time security vulnerabilities are detected that could be used by hackers to exploit Macs.
 These vulnerabilities are sometimes referred to as back doors or as a zero day vulnerability.
 When these are identified by security researchers (or friendly hackers) they usually alert Apple to them in the hope that the company will quickly close the vulnerability, quickly – or within zero days – before it is exploited.

 Such vulnerabilities, though rare, could allow an attacker root access to your Mac.

 Apple is usually quick to fix, but there have been cases where Apple has been criticised for being slow to respond to the threat once it’s been identified.

-For example, in 2019 researcher Filippo Cavallarin found a Gatekeeper vulnerability which he alerted Apple to.
+For example, in 2019 researcher Filippo Cavallarin found a Gatekeeper vulnerability that he alerted Apple to.
 Having had no response from Apple within 90 days he went public with details of the vulnerability.